 These lumps may contain abnormal thyroid tissue, but they are usually benign or noncancerous.
 They affect the regular function of the thyroid, causing overactive thyroid.

-The thyroid may become enlarged, but people usually do not experience pain.
-The person may be able to feel the nodules with the fingertips.
+The thyroid may become enlarged, and while people usually do not experience pain, they may be able to feel the nodules with their fingertips.

 Excessive iodine intake

 The thyroid gland removes iodine from the blood.
-Iodine comes from foods such as seafood, bread, and salt.
+Iodine comes from certain foods, such as seafood, bread, and salt.
 The thyroid gland uses the iodine to produce thyroid hormones.

-Taking additional iodine in supplements can cause the thyroid gland to produce too much of the hormones.
+Taking additional iodine in supplements can cause the thyroid gland to produce too many of the hormones.

 People who take thyroid hormones as medication should follow up regularly with their doctor to make sure they are taking the right doses.

-Some medications that treat heart problems contain a large amount of iodine.
-They may trigger changes in thyroid function.
-Another drug that can affect thyroid function is lithium, which is a drug used to treat bipolar disorder.
+Some medications that treat heart problems contain a large amount of iodine, which may trigger changes in thyroid function.
+One drug that can affect thyroid function in this way is amiodarone, a drug doctors use to treat an irregular heartbeat.